Hari-Kiri/Pokemon/README.md

 - Open terminal
 - Run command "docker run -tdp 22:22 -p 80:80 -e TZ=$(timedatectl | sed -n 's/^\s*Time zone: \(.*\) (.*/\1/p') --name pokemon bakeno/pokemon:latest"

+Run using executables:
+- Open build folder
+- Choose executable based on Your operating system

 Notes:
 - The default port for this application is 80, but You can change it in "settings.json" file.
 - If You want to use docker and Your system won't let docker use port 80, You can assign another port then set port forwarding on port 80 forward to Your assigned port for docker pokemon container.